lowRISC/opentitan/hw/ip/aon_timer/doc/_index.md

 Both the wakeup and the IRQ signals remain asserted until system reset or explicit acknowledgement by software.
 This first threshold is known as the watchdog bark.

-Note that it is not recommended to connect this IRQ to a non-maskable interrupt (NMI) pin.
+An extra interrupt output is available to connect the watchdog bark output to a non-maskable interrupt pin if required.
-This would require the start-up (ROM) code to be able to handle the watchdog bark, or the core might get stuck when resuming from low-power modes.

 When the second threshold is met (this is known as the watchdog bite), a reset request is sent to the power manager which will trigger a system reset.
 This is independent of the IRQ sent as part of the watchdog bark.